JBannwarth/vrpn_logger/README.md

 sudo make install
 ```

 This should take a while.
-Once the compilation is done the generated static libraries - `libvrpn.a`, `libvrpnserver.a`, `libvrpn_timecode_generator.a`, `libvrpn_atmel.a` and `libquat.a` (a library for quarternions)- will be moved to the `/usr/local/lib/` folder, which is one of the default include folders on a MacOS X System.
+Once the compilation is done the generated static libraries - `libvrpn.a`, `libvrpnserver.a`, `libvrpn_timecode_generator.a`, `libvrpn_atmel.a` and `libquat.a` (a library for quarternions)- will be moved to the `/usr/local/lib/` folder, which is one of the default include folders on an OSX System.

 #### Compiling vrpn_logger